Knowledge Base Completion: Baseline strikes back (Again)

 A Knowledge base (KB) is a collection of world knowledge facts in the form of a triple where the subject ($s$) is related to object ($o$) via relation ($r$), e.g.: $\langle$Donald Trump, is President of, USA$\rangle$.
 Most KBs are incomplete --- the Knowledge Base Completion (KBC) task infers missing facts from the known triples, hence making them more effective for end tasks like search and question answering.

-Various translation \cite{BordesUGWY2013TransE,sun2018rotate,JiHXLZ2015TransD,sun2018rotate}, multiplicative \cite{Yang+2015DistMult,trouillon2016complex,LacroixUO2018canonical,JainKMC2018TypeDmCx,balazevic2019tucker,kazemi2018simple}, and deep learning based \cite{KBGAT2019,dettmers2018conve,ConvKBNguyenNNP18,NN-SchlichtkrullKB18} , approaches for KBC have been discussed in the literature.
+Various translation \cite{BordesUGWY2013TransE,RotatESunDNT19,JiHXLZ2015TransD,RotatESunDNT19}, multiplicative \cite{yang15export:241703,TrouillonWRGB2016Complex,Lacroix2018canonical,JainKMC2018TypeDmCx,balazevic2019tucker,kazemi2018simple}, and deep learning based \cite{KBGAT2019,dettmers2017convolutional,ConvKBNguyenNNP18,NN-SchlichtkrullKB18}, approaches for KBC have been discussed in the literature.
 The scoring functions of these methods takes in the embeddings of $s$, $r$, and $o$ to generates a score indicating the confidence in the truthfulness of the fact.

-\newcite{dettmers2018conve} showed that 1-N scoring i.e. computing all possible fact variations -- $(s,r,*)$ and $(*,r,o)$, at the same time, can improve model performance, with faster convergence as well.
-We leverage this idea to train older models with all entities as negative sample to match those of recent state-of-the-art (SOTA) models.
-We find that this training method is difficult to incorporate in some models; in particular, translation models such as TransE, RotatE, where 1-N scoring does not scale.
+\newcite{dettmers2017convolutional} showed that 1-N scoring i.e. computing all possible fact variations -- $(s,r,*)$ and $(*,r,o)$, at the same time, can improve model performance, with faster convergence as well.
+We leverage this idea to train older models with large (perhaps all entities) negative sample set to match those of recent state-of-the-art (SOTA) models.
+We find that this training method is difficult to incorporate when we switch from $L_1$ to $L_2$ norm; in particular, translation models such as TransE, RotatE, where 1-N scoring does not scale.
 We resort to the trick of gradient accumulation to train translation models with all entities as negative samples, at the cost of increased training time.